webrocket/yodachat/README.md

     $ redis-server /etc/redis.conf

 Now copy `.env.sample` file to `.env` and replace its contents with your configuration.
-If you're done, then load it:
+Place vhost token in appropriate place.
+Load it when you're
+done:

     $ source .env

+Notice!
+You have to load env file every time you start working with the project, in every terminal tab you have open.

-Install bundler gem if you don't have it yet:
+Install bundler gem if you don't have it yet and install dependencies:

     $ gem install bundler

-Run bootstrap script, and make sure that all the instruction steps has been acomplished:

-    $ ./script/bootstrap
+    $ bundle install

 Start the app with foreman (http://github.com/ddollar/foreman)...